MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 ## What Viva Topics is and how topics are displayed to users

-Viva Topics is an AI-powered solution that empowers people with knowledge and expertise in the apps they use every day.
+Viva Topics is an AI—powered solution that empowers  people with knowledge and expertise in the apps they use every day.
 More accessible knowledge and expertise can help people:

 - Spend less time searching for or recreating information that already exists